balanced/balanced-api/resources/debits.rst

 ``hold_uri``
     *string*.
 URI.

-    .. note:
     If no ``hold`` is provided one my be generated and captured if the source is a card.
 If the resolved URI references a ``hold`` it will be used.
 Otherwise defaults to ``null``.